labex-labs/open-source-labs/rust/rust-book/lab-ch08-01-vectors/step3.md

 Listing 8-3: Using the `push` method to add values to a vector

 As with any variable, if we want to be able to change its value, we need to make it mutable using the `mut` keyword, as discussed in Chapter 3.
-The numbers we place inside are all of type `i32`, and Rust infers this from the data, so we don’t need the `Vec<i32>` annotation.
+The numbers we place inside are all of type `i32`, and Rust infers this from the data, so we don't need the `Vec<i32>` annotation.